Biosimilar: Nomenclature

 In the European Union, no unique identifier of a biosimilar medicine product is required, as the same rules are followed as for all biologics.

 The US decided on a different approach, requiring the assignment of a four-letter suffix to the nonproprietary name of the original product to distinguish between innovator drugs and their biosimilars.
 Japan has similar requirements.
 The suffix approach has been criticized on the grounds of compromising the INN system and delaying the marketing of biosimilars.
 Australia decided not to use a 4-letter suffix.

 A version of the four-letter suffix has been proposed to the WHO as the biological qualifier (BQ).
 It is not part of the international nonproprietary name (INN), but is proposed to be managed under the same registry.
-The report 1 of the May 2017 WHO Expert Consultation on Improving Access to and Use of Similar Biotherapeutic Products, published in October 2017, revealed on page 4, that following the outcome arising from the meeting: "No consensus was reached on whether WHO should continue with the BQ… WHO will not be proceeding with this at present."
+The report 1 of the May 2017 WHO Expert Consultation on Improving Access to and Use of Similar Biotherapeutic Products, published in October 2017, revealed on page 4, that following the outcome arising from the meeting: "No consensus was reached on whether WHO should continue with the BQ...
+WHO will not be proceeding with this at present."

+Bioparallel

+Different from biosimilars, many new antibodies are being developed with the goal to be structurally different (to not violate patents) but functionally very similar to their reference drugs.
+Similarly, in advanced therapy medicinal products, such as Chimeric Antigen Receptor T-cell (CAR-T) therapy, the exchange of one component by a similar component (e.g. one promoter by another to drive CAR expression), generates structurally different, but functionally similar copies of drugs.
+There is no established term for such biologics, but the terms "bioparallels" or "me-too biologics" (in reference to me-too drugs) have been proposed.
+Within the current frameworks of the US and EU approval processes, these drugs require evaluation as new biological entities.
+Bioparallels compete with their reference medicines on price but have the advantage of being able to enter the market earlier.